Skip to main contentSkip to navigationSkip to footer

 Students discover their "peer testimonials" were completely fabricated:

-"I chose this RTO specifically because of testimonials from three Brisbane graduates who seemed exactly like me.
-Later I found out all three were stock photos and the testimonials were fake.
-I felt completely manipulated and stupid for falling for it."
+"I chose this RTO specifically because of testimonials from graduates who seemed exactly like me.
+Later I found out the photos were stock images and the testimonials were fake.
+I felt completely manipulated."

 The Trust Destruction Cycle